 Fair Order-Matching Policies

 In this work, we formally define temporal fairness and then explain why it is very difficult for order-matching policies to ensure it in continuous markets.
 Subsequently, we introduce a list of system requirements and evaluate existing "fair" market designs in various practical and adversarial scenarios.
 We conclude that they fail to retain their properties in the presence of infrastructure inefficiencies and sophisticated technical manipulation attacks.
 Based on these findings, we then introduce Libra, a "fair" policy that is resilient to gaming and technical complications.
 Our security analysis shows that it is significantly more robust than existing designs, while Libra's deployment (in a live foreign currency exchange) validated both its considerably low impact on the operation of the market and its ability to reduce speed-based predatory trading.
-Libra: Fair Order Matching for Electronic Financial Exchanges Mavroudis V. & Melton H., Under Submission, May 2019 Part of this work has been also presented at summercon.
+Libra: Fair Order-Matching for Electronic Financial Exchanges.
+Mavroudis V., Melton H., Advances in Financial Technologies AFT 2019, October 2019 Also, part of this work has been also presented at summercon.
 You can find our slides here.